-First of all the USB drivers and the GUI software have to be installed (please see Section 2.2 "USB Driver Installation" on page 8 and Section 2.1 "GUI Software Installation" on page 7 for more information).
+First of all the USB drivers and the GUI software have to be installed (please see Section 2.2 "USB Driver Installation" on page 7 and Section 2.1 "GUI Software Installation" on page 6 for more information).
 After correctly connecting an external 12V DC power supply (reference point 1) to the power connector and connecting the PC interface board to the PC via the supplied USB cable, the kit is ready to use.

-The Atmel ATA664251 IC starts in active mode, with the VCC voltage regulator, the window watchdog switched on (the latter depends on the VDIV pin, see Section 5.7 "Watchdog Section" on page 39), the AVR core is in reset (reset pin (pin 2) is connected by default to GND via jumper J12).
-The status of all pins is shown in Table 2-1 on page 6.
+The Atmel ATA664151 IC starts in active mode (please see the "Active Mode" section), with the VCC voltage regulator and the window watchdog switched on (the latter depends on the VDIV pin, see the "Watchdog" section).
+The status of all pins are shown in Table 2-1 on page 5.